Outreach Specialist SSVF OC

 - Provide crisis intervention if needed, and make referrals to appropriate community resources

-- Bachelor’s Degree or equivalent combination of education and work experience
+- Bachelor’s Degree in Social Services or related discipline, Or Equivalent combination of education and work experience (4 years)

-- Minimum of 2 years of experience working in the homelessness field, with veterans, or related fields
+- Minimum of 2 years of experience working with veterans, people in recovery and/or homelessness individuals

 SKILLS AND ABILITIES:

-- Must be willing to travel/drive company vehicle to various locations
+- Must be willing to travel/drive company vehicle through Los Angeles County

 - U.S. Veteran or experience working with veterans, people in recovery and/or homelessness individuals